 I’ve been to Disney World twice in the last 6 years and did not know this was an option!
 Having a Disney DAS pass would have made navigating the parks so much easier!

-I did however talk to two different families whose children have diabetes and utilized the DAS pass system within the last two years.
-Having a DAS pass allowed them navigate the park with a lot less stress.
-And, it made managing their child’s blood sugars much much easier.
+I did however talk to two different families whose children have diabetes and utilized the DAS pass system in 2022 and 2023.
+Having a DAS pass allowed them to navigate the park with a lot less stress.
+And, it made managing their child’s blood sugars much easier.
+You can also check out the comments on the post down below to see more stories of families with people living with diabetes who have benefitted from a DAS pass prior to these new guidelines.

 How does a Disney DAS pass work?